A Voice of Her Own

 Perhaps more than anything, we all want to be genuinely seen and heard; in other words, respected for who and what we are.
 This is most obviously seen in little kids, who love to make art so that their creation can be enjoyed on the refrigerator door by all members of the family and everyone who comes to house.
 Part of a parent’s job is to be Echo.
 At some point, however, even little kids need to grow up and and realize it's not all about them–balancing Narcissus and Echo.
 For women (and other minority groups) this has been a little bit too easy of a transition into the role of Echo, leaving Narcissus almost entirely behind.

 It’s is really hard to get out of this pattern because we risk being seen as selfish or worse when we change our behavior.
-Our mothers did this, their mothers did this, and so on, and so on…finding the balance between Echo and Narcissus is tricky when we’ve never actually seen a good balance modeled and supported.
-This is one of the continuing challenges for our generation.
+Our mothers did this Echo routine, their mothers did this, and so on, and so on…finding the balance between Echo and Narcissus is tricky when we’ve never actually seen a good balance modeled and supported.
+This is one of the continuing challenges for many of us.

-Being overly Echo creates trouble in every part of our lives, especially in the work place, where the perception of women gets particularly dicey: being assertive is seen as shrill, and frustration is called overly emotional.
+Being overly Echo creates trouble in every part of our lives, especially in the work place, where the perception of women gets particularly dicey: being assertive is seen as 'shrill' or 'bitchy', and the resulting frustration is called 'overly emotional'.
 We tend to be quiet in meetings, soft in our approach, "well, what do you think?".
 Even in schools girls are told their bodies must reflect what is best for the guys; they must echo random rules of ‘appropriateness.’

 We need to call out Echo every bit as much as we call out Narcissus.
 We need to break the curse of Hera and her anger.
-We have to ask ourselves and each other “what do you want?” and we have to wait for the answers, patiently.
+We have to ask ourselves AND each other “what do you want?” and we have to wait for the answers, patiently.
 It’s hard to access that information when you’ve been ignoring it for so long.
-It’s time to be quiet and see what all the Echoes have to say for themselves.
+It’s time to see what all the Echoes have to say for themselves.